What Is Ray Tracing And Is It Worth It For Gaming?

 How Does Ray Tracing Work?

 As anticipated, the color properties of the surfaces affected by this process can dynamically change simply by switching viewing angles or moving objects around.
-Just like how objects in the real world change their shadow properties or brightness when moved nearer or away from a light source.
+Just like how objects in the real world change their shadow properties or luminosity when moved nearer or away from a light source.

 Why Is Ray Tracing Important?